A modification of the linear sieve, and the count of twin primes: Introduction

 While the linear sieve weights are not themselves well-factorable, Iwaniec \cite{Ilinear} constructed a well-factorable variant $\widetilde{\lambda}^+$ of the weights $\lambda^+$ (and so \eqref{eq:BFIlinear} holds with $\lambda=\widetilde{\lambda}^+$), which are only slightly altered from $\lambda^+$ so that $\widetilde{\lambda}^+$ enjoys an analogous linear sieve bound as in \eqref{eq:linearJR}, notably with an identical form of the main term,

-The bound \eqref{eq:BFIlinear} stood for several decades, but quite recently Maynard \cite{JMII} managed to extend the level in \eqref{eq:BFIlinear} further to $Q=x^{\frac{7}{12}-\eps}$ in the case of the weights $\lambda=\widetilde{\lambda}^+$.
+The bound \eqref{eq:BFIlinear} stood for several decades, but quite recently Maynard \cite{JM2} managed to extend the level in \eqref{eq:BFIlinear} further to $Q=x^{\frac{7}{12}-\eps}$ in the case of the weights $\lambda=\widetilde{\lambda}^+$.
 Given the currently available equidistribution estimates for primes, we note the level $x^{\frac{7}{12}}$ is a natural barrier for these weights.

-In this paper, we modify the technical construction of the linear sieve weights to avoid this barrier, and thereby produce new sieve weights that induce stronger equidistribution estimates for primes.
+In this article, we modify the technical construction of the linear sieve weights to avoid this barrier, and thereby produce new sieve weights that induce stronger equidistribution estimates for primes.

 \begin{theorem} Let $D = x^{\frac{10}{17}-\eps}$.
 There exists a sequence $\widetilde{\lambda}^*(d)\in\{-1,0,1\}$ satisfying:

 \textnormal{(1) Equidistribution for primes:} for any fixed $a\in\Z$, $A,\eps>0$, we have